pingidentity/terraform-provider-pingfederate/docs/resources/server_settings.md

 Optional:

 - `enable_utf8_message_headers` (Boolean) Only set this flag to true if the email server supports UTF-8 characters in message headers.
 Otherwise, this is defaulted to false.
-- `password` (String) User password.
+- `password` (String, Sensitive) User password.
 To update the password, specify the plaintext value in this field.
 This field will not be populated for GET requests.
 - `port` (Number) The SMTP port on your email server.
 Allowable values: 1 - 65535.
 The default value is 25.
 - `retry_attempts` (Number) The number of times PingFederate tries to resend an email upon unsuccessful delivery.
 The default value is 2.
 - `retry_delay` (Number) The number of minutes PingFederate waits before the next retry attempt.
 The default value is 2.